radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 ## If a step fails

-First determine where the update stopped:
+Determine where the update stopped:

 ```
 NS=self-managed